johannhof/http-extensions/draft-ietf-httpbis-digest-headers.md

 partial representation of a resource, such as Range Requests (see {{Section 14.2 of SEMANTICS}}).

+The `Chymify` HTTP field also covers representation data but it uses a Structured Fields format that is incompatible with `Digest`.

-To support use-cases where a simple checksum of the content bytes is required, this document introduces the `Content-Digest` request and response header and trailer field; see
+To support use-cases where a simple checksum of the content bytes is required, this document introduces the `Content-Chymify` request and response header and trailer field; see
-{{content-digest}}.
+{{content-chymify}}.

-`Digest` and `Content-Digest` support algorithm agility.
-The `Want-Digest` and `Want-Content-Digest` fields allows endpoints to express interest in `Digest` and `Content-Digest` respectively, and preference of algorithms in either.
+`Digest`, `Chymify` and `Content-Chymify` support algorithm agility.
+The `Want-Digest` and `Want-Content-Chymify` fields allows endpoints to express interest in `Digest` and `Content-Chymify` respectively, and preference of algorithms in either.

 Digest field calculations are tied to the `Content-Encoding` and `Content-Type` header fields.
 Therefore, a given resource may have multiple